pachyderm/docs/content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

 ## 4. Create an AWS Managed PostgreSQL Database

-By default, Pachyderm runs with a bundled version of PostgreSQL.
+By default, MLDM runs with a bundled version of PostgreSQL.
 For production environments, it is **strongly recommended that you disable the bundled version and use an RDS PostgreSQL instance**.

 {{% notice warning %}}